-GIST Pilot: MIA
+GIST Initiative: MIA

-Quality chocolate, sourced and made in Africa
+Quality chocolate, completely sourced and totally made in Africa

 GIST is proud to be supporting KuanZa and MIA Chocolate (Made In Africa – visit their website).
 We have been working closely with this brand since its launch in 2016 and believe in its pioneering approach to producing sustainable, high quality chocolate.

 Enjoy MIA Chocolate (where to find MIA) and you will generate a positive impact for the Madagascan community.
+Amazing food that does good.

 “Africa and its people represent 12% of the world’s population but just 2% of global trade.
 As a case in point, they produce 70% of the world’s cocoa but make less than 1% of value-added chocolate.
 There is a huge gap that is created by many global injustices.
 Paying farmers a fair price is important and going further to manufacture products locally is the way for countries to change the imbalance of trade and help communities help themselves.“